BodenmillerGroup/steinbock/docs/python.md

 ## Installation

-The *steinbock* Python package can be installed and upgraded [from PyPI](https://pypi.org/project/steinbock) as follows:
+The *steinbock* Python package can be installed [from PyPI](https://pypi.org/project/steinbock) as follows:

+    pip install steinbock

+The following extras are available:

+  - `imc` to enable IMC preprocessing functionality
+  - `deepcell` to enable DeepCell segmentation functionality

+To install all extras, use the `all` extra:

+    pip install "steinbock[all]"

+!!! note "Package version conflics"
+    Some of the dependencies of steinbock are incompatible due to different version requirements.
+As a workaround, use the following strategy for installing tested combinations of package versions:

+        pip install --upgrade deepcell==0.10.0
+        pip install --upgrade -r requirements.txt
-    pip install --upgrade steinbock
+        pip install --upgrade "steinbock[all]"

 ## Usage